Physics-50/Module-1/docs/plotting-guide.md

 ## Plotting your data

-In Physics 50 you will make use of a script provided on the HMC physics departement website to plot your data:
+In Physics 50 you will make use of a script provided here to plot your data:

 [Go here to plot physics 50 data](https://physics.hmc.edu/fitter/)